Pulling on a carbon nanotube¶

 The atoms of the edges as selected within the carbon_top and carbon_bot groups can be represented with a different color.

-Figure: CNT with atoms from the carbon_top and the carbon_bot groups are represented with a different color.
+Figure: CNT with the atoms from the carbon_mid group in pink, and the atoms from the carbon_top and the carbon_bot groups in white.

 When running a simulation, the number of atoms in each group is printed in the terminal (and in the log.lammps file).
 Always make sure that the number of atoms in each group corresponds to what is expected, just like here: